UserNamedMartin/voting-project/README.md

 - **"pdf_database.csv"**: Output of the Web Scraping component, structured as follows:
   | Voting ID | Voting Date | Voting PDF URL | Expected Number of Target Votes |
   | --------- | ----------- | -------------- | ------------------------------- |
 - **"main_database.csv"**: Output of the PDF Processing component. **IMPORTANT!!!** Due to the GitHub file size limitations, main database is devided in two parts: "main_database.csv" and "main_database_2.csv".
-Before any opetaions with the program it is crucial to run `voting_project/src/data/merge_main_database.py`.
+Before any operations with the project it is crucial to run `voting_project/src/data/merge_main_database.py`.
 This code will merge "main_database_2.csv" into "main_database.csv" and delete "main_database_2.csv" file.
 The final "main_database.csv" will be structured as follows:
   | Voting ID | Voting Date | Voter ID | Voter's Name | Voter's Party | Voter's Vote |
   | --------- | ----------- | -------- | ------------ | ------------- | ------------ |
 - **"nodes_database.csv"**: Output of the Network Creation component, structured as follows: